-Since acquiring Aston Martin, after reading an obscure advertisement in a British newspaper in 1946, owner David Brown wanted to continue the company’s prewar desire to win the great endurance races.
-Like the DB1, DB2 and DB3, his early 1950s cars were underpowered for such a task and even more potent DB3S sports cars of 1953-1955 were also-rans, although one did place second in the 1955 Le Mans race.
+Since purchasing Aston Martin, after reading an obscure advertisement in a British newspaper in 1946, owner David Brown wanted to continue the company’s prewar desire to win the great endurance races.
+Like the DB1, DB2 and DB3, his early 1950s cars were underpowered for such a task and even more potent DB3S sports cars of 1953-1955 were also-rans, although one placed second in the 1955 Le Mans race.

-After that a new chassis was on the drawing boards with increased rigidity and reduced weight.
-A double overhead twin-cam six engine inaugurated the DBR1 version, which was unsuccessful in 1956.
+After that, a new chassis was on the drawing boards with increased rigidity and reduced weight.
+A double overhead twin-cam six type engine inaugurated the DBR1 version, which was unsuccessful in 1956.
 By 1957 the car’s first two races culminated in 2nd place finishes.
-With a new 3 liter engine the car won the Spa Grand Prix but Le Mans was still out of reach.
-The French Le Mans authorities outlawed engines greater than 3 liters for 1958, an advantage for the new DBR1 but disaster for the Jaguar D-type and the Maserati 450S.
+With a new 3

-At Le Mans that year Moss, in our car which was set up with higher compression forced the competition to increase their speed and this led to the demise of the car, but also the retirement of two of the four racing Ferrari team cars; then another Ferrari retired allowing Roy Salvadori and Carroll Shelby to win for Aston.
+At Le Mans that year Moss, in our car that was specially set with higher compression, forced the competition to increase their speed to keep up with him.
+Ultimately, this led to the demise of the car, but also caused the retirement of two of the four racing Ferrari team cars.
+After another Ferrari eventually retired, Roy Salvadori and Carroll Shelby could finish the race with a win for Aston.
 These victories helped Aston Martin win the World Championship in 1959, with just four cars.
-Because of the expense of racing, changes in chassis design and other economic factors, Aston Martin pulled out of racing although customers did compete with DB4 GT and other versions.
+Because of the expense of racing, changes in chassis design and other economic factors, Aston Martin pulled out of racing although customers competed with DB4 GT and other versions.

-There was never any doubt that the Aston Martin DBR1 reigns supreme among the 1950’s sports racers, and consequently among the very, very few epitomic examples of the sports car genre.
-I always thought its acquisition could be voted the least likely to succeed in the collector’s graduation book.
+There was never any doubt that the Aston Martin DBR1 reigns supreme among the 1950s sports racers, and consequently among the very, few epitomic examples of the sports car genre.
+I always thought they could vote its acquisition the least likely to succeed in the collector’s graduation book.
 With only four made for competition, the fifth not really a works car, they all seem to be in terminal hands.
-Historically the Le Mans winner DBR1/2 was the most desirable, but the condition of DBR1/3 was so well documented during the restoration process, that it was attractive because of its integrity.
+Historically, the Le Mans winner DBR1/2 was the most desirable, but the condition of DBR1/3 was so well documented during the restoration process, that it was attractive because of its integrity.

-In 1961, with Clark at the wheel, it retired at Le Mans and was finally sold in 1963 to Charles Sgonina.
+In 1961, with Clark at the wheel, it retired at Le Mans and sold once again in 1963 to Charles Sgonina.
 Ultimately, in Bib Stillwell’s ownership, it was the subject of an extensive restoration by Geoffrey Marsh, who meticulously rebuilt the engine, preserving all the original parts except the crankshaft and cylinder liners.
-It took enumerable hours to restore the head, but ultimately, a perfect running engine was resurrected.
-Some of the rear body panel had to be converted back to its first form because of certain modification which were made to qualify for the new Group 5 Le Mans specifications.
-The work Marsh did was superb and the car became known for its reliability.
+It took innumerable hours to restore the head, but ultimately, a perfect running engine became resurrected.
+Some rear body panel needed conversion back to its first form because of certain modification made to qualify for the new Group 5 Le Mans specifications.
+The work Marsh did was superb, and the car became known for its reliability.

-I followed it to Japan during a period of time when many great cars were traveling to that country.
-I always knew it would be difficult to deal with Japanese owners, but some attempts were made for me by Bill Kontes, which were thwarted by the intransigence of the owners.
+I followed it to Japan during a period when many great cars were traveling to that country.
+I always knew it would be difficult to deal with Japanese owners, but I made attempts through Bill Kontes, with zero success.

-And the deal was very simple.
-The individual who wanted my Alfa would buy the Aston and the trade would be effected.
+And the deal was simple.
+The individual who wanted my Alfa would buy this Aston and we would affect the trade.
 This required a certain amount of timing because Symbolic wanted to recoup as soon as possible.
-On the morning of the actual trade, the intended purchaser of the Alfa tried to hondle on the price, and rather than relenting under desperation, I stubbornly could not change the deal.
-Fortunately, Lukas Huni was in the wings and this meticulously honest dealer immediately arranged to consummate the trade through his client so that by the end the day it was done.
+On the morning of the actual trade, the intended purchaser of the Alfa tried to haggle on the price, and rather than relenting under desperation, I stubbornly could not change the deal.
+Fortunately, Lukas Huni was in the wings and this meticulously honest dealer immediately consummated the trade through his client so that by the end the day, the deal had been done.

 I had not seen the car prior to its arrival in our shop.
-I must say I was much more than delighted.
-It was lower, sleeker, and a bit smaller than I had thought.
-But, the pleasure was not only visual, though I have never seen a prettier ‘50’s racer, including the Testa Rossa.
+I was much delighted than I thought I would be.
+It was lower, sleeker, and smaller than I had thought.
+But, the pleasure was not only visual, though I have never seen a prettier 1950’s racer, including the Testa Rossa.
 It was when we took it to Bridgehampton that I finally realized what a magnificent, well-balanced, powerful, manageable, and entirely satisfying beast this really was.
-The car certainly makes an average driver feel very confident with its cornering and road holding abilities, and even Steve Earle, who had one of his first rides in the DBR1 then, commented on the fact that this was the ultimate evolution of the ‘50’s racer.
+The car makes an average driver feel confident with its cornering and road holding abilities, and even Steve Earle, who had one of his first rides in the DBR1 then, commented that this was the ultimate evolution of the 1950’s racer.

-Since then, she has been to Goodwood for The Festival of Speed, as well as some local races, although they have been scarce in the Eastern United States.
+Since then, she has been to Goodwood for The Festival of Speed, and some local races, although they have been scarce in the Eastern United States.
 This is a car that grows on you from every aspect.
-Even though the swapped Alfa Spider went onto be a Concours winner in the capable hands of collector Oscar Davis, both in the United States and abroad, I’m still glad I made the trade because I might never otherwise get a chance to experience this magnificent Aston.
+Even though the swapped Alfa Spider went onto be a Concours winner in the capable hands of collector Oscar Davis, both in the United States and abroad, I’m still glad I made the trade because I might never otherwise have had the chance to experience this magnificent Aston.